Skip to main content

 Electric brake system

 The electric brake system (EBS) applies brake-by-wire technology, which intelligently balances the braking torque provided from the electric machine (MGU) with the traditional hydraulic system braking torque.
 This makes the system lighter and more compact than conventional braking systems.
 It enables automatic electronic proportioning of the rear brake circuit to help the driver balance the braking between the hydraulic brake torque and electric regeneration torque.
-When the driver pushes the brake pedal, the electronic control unit is activated, the electric motor rotates in reverse, and the vehicle's kinetic energy is converted into electric energy and fed back into the battery.
+When the driver applies the brakes, the MCU control unit changes the magnetic fields in the Motor Generator Unit MGU and the engine function becomes a generator function, with the MGU decelerating the vehicle.
+The energy generated is fed back into the battery.

 Hybrid control unit